jbush001/NyuziToolchain/README.md

 A few other things to note:

 * There is also an autoconf based build system in the directory.
 They won't work, because a number of tools only have cmake configurations.
-* MAKE_INSTALL_PREFIX will put this in a different path than the default compiler.
-Since this only builds for VectorProc, this is important to avoid overwriting the system compiler (on a Mac, which uses clang as the system compiler).
+* Using sudo on make install as described can leave files with root ownership in your build directory, which can then cause cryptic build errors later when building as non-root.
+Doing a 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.
-* It will probably be necessary to add 'sudo' to the beginning of make install.
-However, this can leave files with root ownership in your build directory, which can then cause cryptic build errors later when building as non-root.
-Doing a 'sudo chown -R &#x60;whoami&#x60; .' in the build directory can fix this.
+* MAKE_INSTALL_PREFIX in the above cmake config will put this in a different path than the default host compiler to avoid overwriting it on osx.

 ### Invoking compiler